Preparing for Inpatient Rehabilitation

 Patient care at Rusk Rehabilitation is organized around a rehabilitation team, a unique concept originally developed here.
 The treatment team includes the patient, family members, referring physicians, and rehabilitation specialists.
 The team approach to facilitating recovery allows us to provide comprehensive services that address the whole person, not just a disease.

 Your physiatrist—a doctor specializing in rehabilitation medicine—leads the rehabilitation team assigned to your care.
-The team includes your nurse, nutritionist, social worker, physical therapist, occupational therapist, speech therapist (if needed), psychologist, and other therapists and consultants as needed.
+The team includes your nurse, nutritionist, social worker, physical therapist, occupational therapist, speech-language pathologist, psychologist, and other therapists and consultants as needed.
 Your physiatrist and rehabilitation team members meet weekly at a reevaluation conference to discuss your progress and to set new goals if necessary.

 What does therapy consist of?

-How long do I stay at Rusk Rehabilitation?
+How long do I stay at a Rusk Rehabilitation location?

 Your length of stay is determined by your progress in therapy, your diagnosis, medical necessity, nursing needs, and insurance authorization to continue therapy in the inpatient setting.